 The school counselor is available to assist students with a wide range of personal concerns, including such areas as social, family, emotional or mental health issues, or substance abuse.
-A student who wishes to meet with the school counselor should notify the school secretary or principal.
+A student who wishes to meet with the school counselor should notify the school secretary, the counselor, or principal.
 As a parent, if you are concerned about your child's mental or emotional health, please speak with the school counselor for a list of resources that may be of assistance.

-[See Substance Abuse Prevention and Intervention on page 108 and Suicide Awareness on page 108.]
+[See Substance Abuse Prevention and Intervention on page 92, Suicide Awareness and Mental Health Support on page 92, and Child Sexual Abuse and Other Maltreatment of Children and Dating Violence on page 42.]